ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * Single NSX-T Manager cluster - The automation deploys three NSX-T Manager appliances in a cluster with a Virtual IP address.
 * Distributed NSX-T Manager cluster - In the regulated workloads multizone architecture, an NSX-T Manager appliance is deployed automatically into each of the three sites along with an {{site.data.keyword.cloud_notm}} private load balancer.
 * Active NSX-T data plane - All site ingress and egress traverses through the single edge cluster that is deployed in that site automatically.
 * Active-Active NSX-T data plane - The architecture supports a manually deployed active-active data plane, which enables a dynamic failover due to a failure in one of the sites.
-For more information, see [Multizone region data center active-active topology](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-nsxt-topologies#fss-nsx-topologiest-mzraa).
 * No stretched L2 capability - The stretching of layer 2 NSX-T overlay segments across sites is not possible.
 * Stretched L2 capable - The stretching of layer 2 NSX-T overlay segments across sites is possible by using manual configuration.
-For more information, see [Multizone region data center active-active topology](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-nsxt-topologies#fss-nsx-topologiest-mzraa).
 * Single edge cluster Tier-0 gateway for workloads - The automation deploys a single NSX-T edge cluster, consisting of a pair of edge appliances, hosting an active standby Tier-0 gateway for use by the workload VMs.
 These VMs provide connection between the overlay and underlay networks.
 * Stretched edge cluster Tier-0 gateways for workloads per site - To enable an active-active data plane, a stretched edge NSX-T cluster is created manually by deploying an edge appliance in each site.
 This action enables access to the stretched L2 NSX-T overlay segments, which host the workload VMs if a failure occurs in one of the sites.
-For more information, see [Multizone region data center active-active topology](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-nsxt-topologies#fss-nsx-topologiest-mzraa)
 * Single-zone vSAN - Regulated workloads automatically deploys management and resource clusters with stretched vSAN storage.
-For more information, see [Storage](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-storage)).
+For more information, see [Storage](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-storage).
 * Mandated-regulated workload services - Regulated workloads must include add-on services, such as Veeam, Caveonix RiskForesight™, Entrust CloudControl™, Juniper® vSRX, and VMware Aria® Operations™ and VMware Aria Operations™ for Logs.
 Service prerequisites are also required, such as Hyper Protect Crypto Services, KMIP™ for VMware and Direct Link Dedicated.

 ## Automated offerings with manual customization tasks